Chinese

 Low-temperature discharge is usually manageable.
 Low-temperature charging is a risk that requires strict management.

+Why low-temperature charging is dangerous.
 Charging a lithium battery below 0°C can cause permanent internal damage.
 This damage is irreversible, regardless of any maintenance performed afterward.
-In systems operating in cold regions, this is one of the most common causes of premature battery failure.
+In systems operating in cold regions, this is a leading cause of premature battery failure.

+How the protection system handles it.
 The LYP cell's protection system automatically blocks charging below 0°C, preventing this type of damage.
-This is a necessary safety mechanism.
+This is a necessary safety mechanism, not a convenience feature.

+How to manage charging in practice.
 In cold environments, charging typically happens during specific windows: while the engine is running (engine heat warms the battery), during daytime solar charging (sunlight provides some temperature rise), or while equipment is parked in sheltered or heated spaces.
-In most real-world operating scenarios, scheduling charging around these natural warm-up windows allows you to manage daily charging without installing a dedicated heating system.

 System Simplification and Cost Control